 Nomination Process (CI)

 Nominations for the CI award must come directly from the department and need to be organized by a supporting faculty member.
 If a student would like to nominate their graduate student CI, they should contact their department.

-- 1 Letter of Nomination from an appointed faculty member.
-The letter must be from a faculty member who has direct experience with the nominee and knowledge of the nominee’s teaching activities, either through directly supervising their teaching or observing them in the classroom; the letter must address the selection criteria and should speak to any significant or innovative contributions the nominee made to the development of the course.
-This letter should also identify whether the nominee has been teaching existing courses in the department, or has had the opportunity to develop courses from scratch, or significantly revise/redesign existing courses.
+- At least 1 Letter of Nomination from an appointed faculty member.
+The letter must be from a faculty member who has direct experience with the nominee and knowledge of the nominee’s teaching activities; for example, through directly supervising their teaching or observing them in the classroom.
+The letter must address the selection criteria and should speak to any significant or innovative contributions the nominee made to the development of a course.
+This letter should also identify whether the nominee has been teaching existing courses in the department, has had the opportunity to develop courses from scratch, or has significantly revised/redesigned existing courses.

-- 1 Letter of Nomination from a former student that addresses the selection criteria and speaks to the nominee’s impact on their own learning.
-Where possible, the student can identify any significant or innovative contributions the nominee made to the course.
-IMPORTANT: letters from current students of the Course Instructor are not permitted; letters of nomination must be from former students.
+- At least 1 Letter of Nomination from a former student.
+The letter should address the selection criteria and speak to the impact the CI has had on the nominee’s learning.
+Where possible, the student can identify any significant or innovative contributions the nominee has made to the course.
+IMPORTANT: letters from current students of the CI are not permitted; letters of nomination must be from former students.

-Additional letters may be provided from non-appointed faculty (e.g. Sessional Lecturers, CLTAs or Post-Doctoral instructors) or from fellow Course Instructors or from more than one student – but the above requirements must be met for the nomination to go forward.
+Additional letters may be provided by non-appointed faculty (e.g., Sessional Lecturers, CLTAs, or Post-Doctoral instructors), by fellow CIs, or by additional students.
+However, the above requirements must be met for the nomination to go forward.